kumarshantanu/stringer/README.md

 * If you see exception like this
    `Exception in thread "main" java.lang.IllegalArgumentException: More than one matching method found: append, compiling:(...)`
    Maybe you have `nil` as one of the non type-hinted arguments?
 Provide a type hint `^Object`.

+## Development

+### Running performance benchmarks

+With Clojure 1.6: `lein with-profile c16,dev do clean, test :perf`

+With Clojure 1.7: `lein with-profile c17,dev do clean, test :perf`

+To run with both Clojure 1.6 and 1.7 in order: `lein cascade perf`

+_If you are running the tests on a laptop, connect it to the power supply (so that the CPU is not clocked down) and turn the screensaver/suspend off._

 ## License